EGO-ARGOTE/EGO-ARGOTE/README.md

-- 👋 Hi, I'm @EGO-ARGOTE, My name is Diego Fernando Argote Oritz and I want you to know more about me.
+- 👋 Hi, My name is Diego Fernando Argote Oritz and I want you to know more about me.
 - 👀 I'm interested in learning and contributing with my daily work.
 - 🌱 Every day I learn something new about the vast world of programming, currently I have taken courses in HTML, CSS, JavaScript, React and SQL.
  - 💼 If you want to know about my work and my studies, I invite you to visit my Linkedln profile: